BRoy98/BRoy98/README.md

 # I'm Bishwajyoti Roy

 Welcome to my github!
-I'm a fullstack and mobile developer, living in 🇮🇳 <b>India</b>.
+I'm a fullstack and mobile engineer, living in 🇮🇳 <b>India</b>.

 ### 🛠  Here are my tech stack: